group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 Therefore, we included a "manual error correction" checkbox that, when selected, it adds the manual bias to the results.
 This means that in the results spreadsheed we would get one column with regular measurements and one column that measures the same line every 5 pixels, emulating manual measurements.

-Using these corrected values, we were able to test the reliability of WorMe measurements when using worms instead of drawn lines, and we found that the results of the same set of images for both programs were the same (t-test p value > 0.8).
+Using these corrected values, we were able to test the reliability of WorMe measurements when using worms instead of drawn lines, and we found that the results of the same set of images for both programs were the same (t-test p value > 0.8, see: [Experiments for validation](#experiments-for-validation)).

 <div align="center">
   <img src="images/methodology/length/comparison4_BO.png" width="100%">